Meraglim: Breaking Through the Resistance

 So the proper response to doubts is not to address them head-on.
 Rather, do something tangible to purge the inner coarseness that is giving rise to the doubts.

-Likewise, we find that (unlike the approach of many other well-meaning outreach workers) the Rebbe’s approach to spreading Yiddishkeit is to avoid entering debates and giving logical proofs as much as possible.
+Likewise, we find that (unlike the approach of many other well-meaning outreach workers) the Rebbe’s general approach to spreading Yiddishkeit is to avoid entering into debates and giving logical proofs.
 Instead, simply encourage a Jew to perform a Mitzvah.
 Every Mitzvah he performs breaks through his inner resistance, especially since it requires much inner effort for him to do so, and allows his Neshamah to emerge more and more.
-“One Mitzvah brings another in its wake,” until the resistance is completely removed, and the Jew’s Neshamah comes into full blossom, with the Jew enthusiastically undertaking full observance of Torah and Mitzvos.
+Then “One Mitzvah brings another in its wake,” until the resistance is completely removed, and the Jew’s Neshamah comes into full blossom, with the Jew enthusiastically undertaking full observance of Torah and Mitzvos.

 I will end with a story that illustrates the above lesson: The Rebbe once related that the Alter Rebbe once came into a shul in Shklov where many Jews had assembled to hear him, including several young Torah scholars who were skeptical about the teachings of Chassidus, and had prepared Talmudic questions to ask him.
 The Alter Rebbe sang a soul-stirring niggun (melody), and all the questions in the listener’s minds were answered.
 They ran toward the Alter Rebbe in their eagerness to become his disciples.